alessiapetracin/pollution/README.md

 ![forecast](https://github.com/alessiapetracin/pollution/assets/126952273/100909e0-e8df-4067-9848-7620bfd3dc85)

-- Forecasting through linear regression
+- A linear regression part on the time series, with adequate transformations of the variables

+- A time series decomposition part, through